Utshaw/Facebook-Tweak/README.md

 Google Chrome or Chromium browser

 ### Installation
-1. Download this entire folder <br>
+1. Download this repository <br>
-2. Go to Extensions(chrome://extensions/) and enable developer mode. <br>
+2. Go to Extensions(chrome://extensions/). <br>
-3. Click "Load unpacked" & select the folder you downloaded <br>
+3. Drag and drop Chrome-Extension-Facebook.crx file in that. <br>